 HTML: No elements are case sensitive.

 XHTML: Every element is case sensitive and must be used in lower case only.

-HTML: In HTML, there is no well-formedness constraint and hence there are no errors that are fatal
+HTML: There is no well-formedness constraint and hence there are no errors that are fatal

 HTML: In HTML, the XML declaration is treated like a bogus comment or in other words it is forbidden.
 Even though, you can use the charset attribute with the meta element.

-XHTML: In XHTML, XML declaration is used for specifying the character encoding.
+XHTML: Here, you need to use an XML declaration to specify the character encoding.
 The default character encoding is UTF-8 or UTF-16.